 In addition to regular college tuition and fees, students will have additional expenses for clinical apparel, standardized tests, background checks, drug screening, organizational dues, books and insurance.
 A detailed cost sheet is available from the program coordinator.
 Students are responsible for their own transportation between the College and clinical agencies.

 Progression: A grade of “C” for each nursing course listed in the nursing curriculum (NUR courses plus general education courses) and a cumulative grade point average of 2.00 (“C” average) or higher on all college courses are necessary to progress and to graduate from the Associate Degree Nursing Program.
 In addition, students must demonstrate a satisfactory pattern of behavior according to the “Criteria for Responsible Behavior,” published in the Associate Degree Nursing Student Handbook.

-Deadline for application is March 1st for the Fall class and October 1st for the Spring class.
+Deadline for application is March 1st for Fall admission and October 1st for the Spring admission.
 The application information which must be submitted by the deadline includes submission of all official transcripts, national ACT score, and MCC admission application.
 There is not a separate application for the nursing program.
 On the MCC admission application, applicants should mark ADN Accelerated as the program of interest.
 The admission application should also be marked for the term admission is being sought.
-(For example, applicants should mark Spring 2015 if submitting application for the class beginning in January, 2015.)
+(For example, applicants should mark Spring 2015 if submitting application for the class beginning in January 2015.)